SCLBD/BackdoorBench/README.md

     `python basicAttack.py --yaml_path ../config/basicAttack/default_ssba.yaml`

-    (For this method, first you need to follow https://github.com/tancik/StegaStamp to train models for generating the poisoned data.
+    (For this method, first, you need to follow https://github.com/tancik/StegaStamp to train models for generating the poisoned data.
 Then place the poisoned image array to `attack_train_replace_imgs_path` and
 `attack_test_replace_imgs_path`.
-Due to file size limitation we may not provide it in this repo.)
+Due to file size limitations, we may not provide it in this repo.)

  - WaNet